How to Receive Feedback With Grace and Dignity

 These are the steps you need to take to receive feedback with grace and dignity.

 - Try to control your defensiveness.
 Fear of hurting you or having to deal with defensive or justifying behavior make people hesitant to give feedback to someone else.
 If you can create an aura of approachability, people are more likely to return with more feedback.
-Defensiveness, anger, justifying and excuse-making will ensure that coworkers are uncomfortable giving feedback.
+Defensiveness, anger, justifying and excuse-making will ensure that coworkers and bosses are uncomfortable giving you feedback.

 - Listen to understand.
 Practice all of the skills of an effective listener including using body language and facial expressions that encourage the other person to talk.

 - Try to suspend judgment.
 After all, in learning the views of the feedback provider, you learn about yourself and how your actions are interpreted and seen in the world.
 Noted consultant and author, Tom Peters, in a well-known quote, said, "Perception is all there is."
 That's true for your career growth and progress.
 How the world views you is an opportunity for continued growth.

 - Summarize and reflect what you hear.
 Your feedback provider will appreciate that you are really hearing what they are saying.
 Rather than using the little voice in your brain to argue, deny, or formulate your response, focus on making sure that you understand the point of view you are receiving.
 You are also determining the validity of what you are really hearing.